-Impacts on visitor use and experience are similar as described for Alternative 4A, except for the addition of a new 15-20 mile off-road, single-track bicycle trail on the east rim of the Park.
+Impacts on visitor use and experience are similar as described for Alternative 4A, except for the addition of a new 15-20 mile mountain bike trail on the east rim of the Park.

 Visitation may increase from the introduction of a new use, but will be located in existing low use areas resulting in long-term negligible impacts to visitor use and experience.